sidprasad/copeanddrag/README.md

 # TO ADD:

-- [] Aligned versions of directional layout (ie - aligned along x axis or y axis)
+- [x] Aligned versions of directional layout (ie - aligned along x axis or y axis)
+      - Done, but broken?
 - Groups: Information related to groups should not be lost, right?
     - [] Attributes of nodes related to groups should be shown (somehow?)
     - [] Spatial layout of groups:  Preserve relations between groups.